rust-unofficial/patterns/functional/generics-type-classes.md

 generic parameters: different values for the generic type cause different types, and different types can have different `impl` blocks.

-In object oriented languages, classes can inherit behavior from their parents.
+In object-oriented languages, classes can inherit behavior from their parents.
 However, this allows the attachment of not only additional behavior to particular members of a type class, but extra behavior as well.